 This homemade Refrigerator Pickles recipe is a treat to be enjoyed all year round.
-The crispy pickles require no canning and takes about 10-minutes to make.
+The crispy pickles require no canning and take about 10-minutes to make.

-These crunchy cucumbers are a great substitute to salad for any dish.
+These crunchy cucumbers are a great substitute to a salad for any dish.

 Once you try the pickles, you’ll want to have some in your refrigerator at all times.

 - Create pickling brine by combining water, pickling salt, garlic, peppercorn, and crushed peppers.
 Whisk until the salt melts.

 - Cut off the ends of your pickling cucumbers.

 - TIghtly pack mason jars or pot with cucumbers and fresh dill.